evturn/meta-preserve/README.md

 ## _META PRESERVE_

-Preserves the creation date of images by replacing File metadata with Exif metadata.
+Restores the original Created and Modified metadata of images representing the OSX/macOS File metadata back to Exif metadata.